OntimizeWeb/docs/_pages/guide/prerequisites.md

     If the above steps didn't work for you, please visit [Microsoft's Node.js Guidelines for Windows](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules){:target="_blank"} for additional tips.

-If you have multiple Python versions installed, you can identify which Python version `node-gyp` uses by setting the '--python' variable:
+If you have multiple Python versions installed, you can specify which Python version `node-gyp` uses by setting the '--python' variable:

 ``` bash